GrannyYetta/ToDoReactVite/README.md

 right project to poke around and incorporate using Vite in a fun and efficient way (which is what Vite is all about, right?).

-In this exercise I am recalling a bit of my React Hooks and Components knowledge.
+In this exercise I am recalling a bit of my React Hooks and Components knowledge and poking around my code by using Web Dev Simplified's tutorial as a jumping off point.